Constructing the L2-Graph for Robust Subspace Learning and Subspace Clustering: Introduction

+One major limitation of these approaches is that the structure of errors should be known as the prior knowledge so that the errors can be formulated into the objective function.
+In practice, this prior knowledge is difficult to get and the algorithms may work well only if the adopted assumption is consistent with the true structure of the errors.
+Moreover, these methods must solve a convex problem whose computational complexity is at least proportional to the cubic of the data size.

+Different from these approaches, we propose a novel error-removing method which aims to eliminate the effect of errors from the $\ell_p$-norm- and nuclear-norm-based projection space (i.e., encoding and then removing errors), where $p=\{1,2,\infty\}$.
+The method is based on a mathematically trackable property of the projection space, i.e., Intra-subspace Projection Dominance (IPD).
+Based on our theoretical result, we further propose L2-Graph for subspace clustering and subspace learning by considering the case of $\ell_2$-norm.
+The proposed method can handle various errors even though the structure of errors is unknown and the data are grossly corrupted.

+The contributions of this paper is summarized as follows: 1) We prove the property of IPD shared by $\ell_{1}$-, $\ell_{2}$-, $\ell_{\infty}$-, and nuclear-norm-based projection space, i.e., the coefficients with small values (trivial coefficients) always correspond to the projections over the errors.
+2) We propose a graph-building method based on $\ell_2$-norm, named L2-Graph.
+The method has a closed-form solution and is more efficient than most existing methods such as~\cite{Elhamifar2013,Qiao2010,Cheng2010,Liu2013,Liu2011}.
+3) We incorporate L2-Graph into the graph embedding framework~\cite{Yan2007,Ng2002,He2005} and develop two new algorithms for robust subspace clustering and subspace learning.

+The paper is an extension of the work in~\cite{peng2015robust}.
+Compared with~\cite{peng2015robust}, we further improve our work from the following several aspects: 1) Besides $\ell_1$-, $\ell_2$-, and $\ell_{\infty}$-norm based projection space, we prove that nuclear-norm-based projection space also possesses the property of IPD; 2) Motivated by the success of sparse representation in subspace learning~\cite{Yan2009,Qiao2010,Cheng2010,Lu2015}, we propose a new subspace learning method derived upon the L2-Graph.
+Extensive experimental results show that our method outperform state-of-the-art feature extraction method in accuracy and robustness; 3) We explore the potential of L2-Graph in estimating the latent structures of data space.
+4) Besides image clustering, we extend L2-Graph in the applications of motion segmentation and unsupervised feature extraction; 5) We investigate the performance of our method more thoroughly (8 new data sets); 6) We conduct compressive analysis for our method, including the effect of different parameters, different errors (additive and non-additive noises and partial disguises), and different experimental settings.

-The rest of the article is organized as follows: Section \ref{sec:2} presents some graph construction methods, and Section~\ref{sec:3} provides the theoretical analysis to show that it is feasible to eliminate the effects of errors from the representation but from the dictionary.
-Moreover, we propose the L2-graph algorithm, and derive a series of methods upon L2-graph for subspace learning and subspace clustering.
-Section~\ref{sec:4} reports the results of a series of experiments to examine the effectiveness of the algorithm in the context of feature extraction, image clustering, and motion segmentation.
-Finally, Section~\ref{sec:5} summarizes this work.
+The rest of the article is organized as follows: Section \ref{sec:2} presents some related works on graph construction methods.
+Section~\ref{sec:3} prove that it is feasible to eliminate the effects of errors from the representation.
+Section~\ref{sec:3} proposes the L2-Graph algorithm and two methods for subspace learning and subspace clustering derived upon L2-Graph.
+Section~\ref{sec:5} reports the performance of the proposed methods in the context of feature extraction, image clustering, and motion segmentation.
+Finally, Section~\ref{sec:6} summarizes this work.